László Moholy-Nagy: Depression era (1929–1937)

-In 1931, he met actress and scriptwriter Sibylle Pietzsch.
+Also in 1931 he met actress and scriptwriter Sibylle Pietzsch.
 They married in 1932 and had two daughters, Hattula (born 1933), and Claudia (1936–1971).
 Sibyl collaborated with her husband to make Ein Lichtspiel: schwarz weiss grau ("A Lightplay: Black White Gray"), a now-classic film based on the Light-Space Modulator.
 She would also work with him on the films Gypsies and Berlin Still Life, and would remain with him for the rest of his life, later becoming an art and architectural historian.

 After the Nazis came to power in Germany in 1933, as a foreign citizen, he was no longer allowed to work there.
 He worked in 1934 in the Netherlands (doing mostly commercial work) before moving with his family to London in 1935.

 In England, Moholy-Nagy formed part of the circle of émigré artists and intellectuals who based themselves in Hampstead.
 Moholy-Nagy lived in the Isokon building with Walter Gropius for eight months and then settled in Golders Green.
 Gropius and Moholy-Nagy planned to establish an English version of the Bauhaus but could not secure backing, and then Moholy-Nagy was turned down for a teaching job at the Royal College of Art.

 Moholy-Nagy earned a living in London by taking on various commercial design jobs, including work for Imperial Airways and a shop display for men's underwear.
 György Kepes worked with him on various commercial assignments.

 He photographed contemporary architecture for the Architectural Review where the assistant editor was John Betjeman who commissioned Moholy-Nagy to make documentary photographs to illustrate his book An Oxford University Chest.
 He was commissioned to make the films Lobsters (1935) and New Architecture and the London Zoo (1936).
 He began to experiment with painting on transparent plastics, such as Perspex.

 In 1936, he was commissioned by fellow Hungarian film producer Alexander Korda to design special effects for the now-classic film Things to Come, based on the novel by H. G. Wells.
 Working at Denham Studios, Moholy-Nagy created kinetic sculptures and abstract light effects, but they were mostly unused by the film's director.
 At the invitation of Leslie Martin, he gave a lecture to the architecture school of Hull School of Art.